hammingweight/gangplank/examples/train/README.md

 that specifies the address of the Prometheus PGW and that the job name is "mnist".

-The training script creates two callbacks: The `TrainTestExporter` and a `ModelCheckpoint` callback to save the model whenever validation loss improves
+The training script also creates a `ModelCheckpoint` callback to save the model whenever validation loss improves

 ```python
 callbacks = [